Lakeland Terrier

 Characteristics

-The Lakeland Terrier is one of the small dog breeds.
-On average, the pretty four-legged friends reach a height of about 33 to 38 cm.
-It is similar with the weight of the terrier.
-This lies with a full-grown animal with approximately 7 kg.
-Males are usually somewhat larger and correspondingly heavier than females.
+The Lakeland Terrier is one of the smaller dog breeds.
+On average, these pretty four-legged friends reach a shoulder height of around 33 to 38 cm.
+The weight of the terrier is similar.
+This is around 7 kg for an adult animal.
+Males are generally somewhat larger and correspondingly heavier than females.

-Lakeland Terriers have a very special coat.
-This is dense, rough, wiry and weatherproof.
-In addition, it is equipped with a thick undercoat.
-This protects the four-legged friends from temperature fluctuations.
-In winter it warms the dogs and in summer it protects them from excessive heat.
-In terms of coat color, different variations are possible.
-From black, blue, brown, beige and red to black and tan or blue and tan, everything is possible.
+Different coat color variations are possible.
+From black, blue, brown, beige and red to black and tan or blue and tan, anything is possible.
 Some animals also have small white markings.
-These are usually found in the chest area or on the paws of the animals.
-Such markings are not desired by the breed standard, but are accepted.
+These are usually found in the chest area or on the legs of the animals.
+Such markings are not desired in the breed standard, but are accepted.

-Lakeland Terriers are also great playmates for children.
-They are up for any fun and are extremely robust.
-They also have no aggressive traits and take good care of children.
-For this reason, they make excellent family dogs.
+The Lakeland Terrier is also a great playmate for children.
+They are always up for a bit of fun and are extremely robust.
+It also shows no aggression and looks after children well.
+For this reason, it makes an excellent family dog.

 Coat care: